DevOps-With-Brian/linode-terraform-kubernetes/README.md

 # Linode Terraform
 This repo consists of a few folders that setup different things in linode.
-THe lke folder is for setting up kubernetes and after that is setup the dns folder can be used to setup the linode domain/dns config for the ingress.
+The `lke` folder is for setting up kubernetes and after that is setup the `dns` folder can be used to setup the linode domain/dns config for the ingress.